lamarkdown/lamarkdown/README.md

-# Python Markdown Compiler
+# Lamarkdown

-Pymdc compiles .md (markdown) files to .html using the Python Markdown library.
+Standalone document compiler based on Python-Markdown, fulfiling the role of Latex but for the Markdown/HTML formats.
+Lamarkdown compiles .md (markdown) files to .html.

 ## Requirements